web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/architecture.md

 ## Registration Flow

-Registration creates a passkey and derives deterministic keys from it from a single biometric prompt.
-The flow uses a bootstrap VRF keypair to generate an initial challenge, then derives permanent keys from the passkey's PRF outputs.
+Registration creates the passkey, derives deterministic keys, and seals them with the dual-worker pipeline from a single TouchID prompt.
+PRF outputs stay VRF-side; the signer only receives `WrapKeySeed + wrapKeySalt` over the internal channel.

 ```mermaid
 sequenceDiagram